mrquincle/octave-scripts/thesis/README.md

 This is a fun part of generative Bayesian methods, which brings together nice mathematical models and intuition.

 As an example of a model that generates lines according to a Hierarchical Dirichlet Process give and take a few tweaks you can check out [dpmobjectrnd.m](https://github.com/mrquincle/octave-scripts/blob/master/thesis/dpmobjectrnd.m).
-The lines are not all chosen randomly, but there is a Chinese Restaurant Process which generates a finite number of orientations and lengths for each `line type`, hereby resembling something akin to a real life process where an object might generate parallel lines with a much greater chance than if there were no higher level objects present.
+The lines are not all chosen randomly, but there is a Chinese Restaurant Process (CRP) which generates a finite number of orientations and lengths for each `line type`, hereby resembling something akin to a real life process where an object might generate parallel lines with a much greater chance than if there were no higher level objects present.

 ![manmade](pictures/manmade.png?raw=true "Man-made generation of lines")